-Check out if a software agency has had a previous track record working with the technology you want to use.
+Check out if a software agency has a track record of working with the technology you want to use.
 Understand what their strong technological points are and how seasoned they are in the domain in which you need their expertise.

 When choosing a team to work on the development of your e-learning product, find out if they already have a track record of work with similar products to yours.
-This means they have learnt a bit more about the e-learning market before, have more experience solving similar e-learning challenges to yours and possibly have a better understanding of your target persona.
+This means they have learned a bit about the e-learning market, have more experience solving similar e-learning challenges to yours and possibly have a better understanding of your target persona.

 3. Project management processes

-Your remote team of developers should have previous experience with managing multiple projects remotely in the past.
-They should have processes in place that facilitate the exchange of information with your team and coordinate work so that you have a full understanding of what stage the project is on.
+Your remote team of developers should have previous experience with managing multiple projects remotely.
+They should have processes in place that facilitate the exchange of information with your team and coordinate work so that you have a full understanding of what stage the project is at.

 4. Excellent communication

-Learn what way they communicate remotely, what tools they are using to facilitate communication and how they report project progress.
+Learn how they communicate remotely, what tools they use to facilitate communication and how they report project progress.
 Ask them what online meetings they usually hold with their clients and how often.
-Processes and tools of your tech partner should help you stay on the same page, even if this is your first remote software development experiment.
+The processes and tools of your tech partner should help you stay on the same page, even if this is your first remote software development experiment.

 5. Check their reputation

-You will be surprised, but reading online reviews won’t guarantee you choosing a partner with a spotless reputation.
-If you go on Clutch, a review service for B2B services, or just read the company reviews on Google you can never have certainty the reviews show the full truth.
-As an insider within the tech industry, I know tech agencies convince their clients to write only 5-star reviews, otherwise, not write at all and share only positive feedback.
-Instead of reading reviews, you should reach out to companies that have worked with an agency before and ask for honest feedback.
+You might be surprised but reading online reviews won’t guarantee you a partner with a spotless reputation.
+If you go on Clutch, a review service for business to business services, or just read the company reviews on Google you can never be certain that the reviews show the full truth.
+As an insider within the tech industry, I know tech agencies can convince their clients to write only five-star reviews or not write at all, and share only positive feedback.
+Instead of reading reviews, you should reach out to companies that have worked with an agency and ask for honest feedback.

-To sum up, the e-learning industry will be growing, so will the competition.
-To provide learners and teachers with a better e-learning experience you need to utilize cutting-edge technology and trends.
-To introduce technology faster than competing businesses outsourcing can be the most optimal solution, also in terms of working with more experienced teams of developers that have expertise in the technology your team has not yet handled.
+To sum up, the e-learning industry will be growing and so will the competition.
+To provide learners and teachers with a better e-learning experience you need to utilise cutting-edge technology and trends.
+Outsourcing can be the optimal solution for introducing technology faster than competing businesses, in terms of working with more experienced teams of developers that have expertise in the technology your team has not yet handled.